 Section Introduction Transcripts

-Course Overview Hi everyone.
-My name is Daniel Smith, and welcome to my course, Nuke Channel Fundamentals.
+Course Overview [Autogenerated] Hi, everyone.
+My name is Daniel Smith and welcome to my course Nuke Channel fundamentals.
 I'm a VFX instructor and compositing supervisor with over 25 years of experience.
-This course is a major building block of your understanding on how to implement better workflows and better compositing in Nuke.
-You will become a power user from understanding these simple building blocks.
-Some of the major topics that we will cover include exploring how channels store pixel data.
-Images are constructed from pixels.
-Knowing what each channel is and how you can use them empowers you for great compositing.
-Understanding common uses for each channel.
-The channel nodes let you modify, rearrange, move, and copy channels in any way you need.
-Apply techniques to optimize workflows and scripts.
-We're going to look at ways to store channels and optimize them to decrease render times and storage.
-To create a composite project, we're going to take the knowledge we gain during this course and apply it to the helicopter shot, compositing with newfound efficiency.
-By the end of this course, you'll know how Nuke uses channels to represent and edit your images to make better composites.
-Before the beginning of this course, you should be familiar with the basics of Nuke compositing.
-Check out the beginning learning path courses on Nuke here at Pluralsight.
-From here, you should feel comfortable diving into channel manipulations with courses on color-based extraction keying, combining mattes, even advanced visual effects compositing.
-I hope you'll join me on this journey to learn Nuke's channel nodes, with the Nuke Channel Fundamentals course, at Pluralsight.
+This course is a major building block of your understanding on how to implement better work flows and better compositing in nuke.
+You will become a power user from understanding the simple building blocks.
+Some of the major topics that we will cover include exploring how channels store pixel data, images, air constructed from pixels.
+Knowing what each channel is and how you can use them empowers you for great compositing understanding common uses for each channel.
+The channel nodes let you modify, rearrange, move and copy channels in any way you need apply techniques to optimize work flows and scripts.
+We're gonna look at ways to store channels and optimize them to decrease render times and storage to create a composite project.
+We're going to take the knowledge regained during this course and apply it to the helicopter shot compositing with newfound efficiency.
+By the end of this course, you'll know how nuke uses channels to represent an edit your images to make better composites before the beginning of this course, you should be familiar with the basics of new compositing.
+Check out the beginning Learning Path Courses on New Europe Plural site.
+From here, you should feel comfortable diving into channel manipulations with courses on color based extraction king combining mats, even advanced visual effects.
+Compositing.
+I hope you'll join me on this journey to learn nukes Channel nodes with the new Channel Fundamentals Course at Plural site.